qistinaliesa/group_b/README.md

 **Composer Installation Failure**

-One member encountered difficulties running the composer install command due to multiple failed dependency installations, including phpunit/phpunit and symfony/polyfill-ctype.
+One member of our group encountered difficulties running the composer install command due to multiple failed dependency installations, including phpunit/phpunit and symfony/polyfill-ctype.
 After troubleshooting with the lecturer's guidance, it was found that the issue was caused by interference from antivirus software and the Windows Search service.
 This problem delayed the project setup for the member and required uninstalling the antivirus and stopping the Windows Search service to resolve the issue.
 Once these steps were taken, the installation was completed successfully.

 ## References
 1.Visual Paradigm.
 (2019).
 What is Entity Relationship Diagram (ERD)?
 Visual-Paradigm.com.